Go To School Or Learn Art At Home?

 1) Building Your Mental Visual Library: On facebook, if you like something, you hit the like button.
 As you like more things, facebook starts to only show you things similar to what you've liked.
 Which is great in one respect, you get more of what you're interested in.
 But the danger is that you end up having a very narrow focus of knowledge, experience and visual reference.
 Art history classes are good for getting a very broad understanding of a lot of different types of art.
 Which is important, so if you need to make something outside of your current focus, you've at least got some idea where to start.
 Art directors also are always referencing art movements and artists, good to know who these artists and movements are are ahead of time so you can communicate more effectively with the person in charge.
 And also, some topic may not be that interesting to you by themselves, but by taking small elements from this and that (say Cubism) and incorporating it into the stuff you love (say Scifi robots), it adds variety and possibly a brand new style that differentiates you from the other people who have a more narrow focus.
 While it's possible to force yourself to have a broad focus online, many online sites are doing their best to narrow your focus, so if you go to an actual art history class, you're forcing yourself to broaden that focus.

 2) Motivation: Humans are pack animals, they generally want to interact and impress others in the pack, so when you're in a class with a bunch of other like minded people, there's motivation to actually work hard on your art.
 This is the computer lab experience, a whole bunch of people in a computer lab together at 2am that gives you motivation to get stuff done.
 That motivation may be more difficult to come by sitting at home.
-You can get some of this by posting your artwork in forums and such, but it's not as immediate as putting that piece of work up on the classroom wall and getting immediate feedback.
+You can get some of this by posting your artwork online and such, but it's not as immediate as putting that piece of work up on the classroom wall and getting immediate feedback.

 4) Critiques: While you can get your work critiqued online, you never know for sure who's critiquing you.
 Are these critiques coming from someone who is a professional?
 Or someone who may not know as much?
 The signal to noise ratio is different on the internet than it is in a school.
 Also, in the professional world, a lot of critiques happen face to face, so if you're only used to critiques online, you may not react as well when you are critiqued in person.
 A big chunk of doing well in this industry is how you react when someone tells you to your face that your work sucks and changes need to be made.
 And the only way to get used to that is to be critiqued in person and see how other professionals take critique in person.

 5) Work In A Team: This may not apply to you as much if your plan is to be a concept artist working freelance from home, but if you're planning on working at a company with more than a couple of employees, you need to be able to work as part of a team.
 Many life lessons there, including how to sometimes do the non-sexy work because it needs to get done, how to ask things of other people, how to manage people and schedules, these are all important and very difficult to simulate unless you're a part of an actual team.
 In school projects can help simulate that environment.
 This is something you can also learn in other places than school, but learn it you must.
+"Soft Skills" are important.

 6) Equipment: Not everyone has tons of money, and for many having good equipment and access to software is expensive.
 Even if you have a great computer at home, do you have your own renderfarm?
 If not, a school probably does and going to a school gives you access to this.